sindrip/ex_unit_cluster/README.md

 # ExUnit Cluster

-NOTE: Requires at least OTP 25.1
+NOTE: Requires at least OTP 25 (which is first supported by elixir 1.13.4).

 Spin up dynamic clusters in ExUnit tests with no special setup necessary.